Darkness4/blog/pages/blog/2023-10-09-understanding-authentication/page.md

 ldapadd -x -D "cn=admin,dc=example,dc=com" -W -f user.ldif
 ```

-This is quite complicated for nothing.
+This is quite complicated for nothing and you need to read the documentation often to be able to write LDIF files, which sucks when an incident occurs.
 Instead of using OpenLDAP, I recommend **389ds** because it includes a CLI which allows quick commands.
 Example:

 ```shell
 dsidm create user --container "ou=people,dc=example,dc=com" --uid johndoe --cn "John Doe" --sn Doe --givenName John --mail johndoe@example.com --userPassword secretPassword
 ```

-There is also FreeIPA, but it is a full blown solution which also contains a DNS server.
+There is also FreeIPA, but it is a full-blown solution which also contains a DNS server, and is therefore difficult to containerize and maintain.

 Let's just use 389ds for now: